opencv/opencv/modules/imgproc/doc/feature_detection.rst

         return 0;
     }

-This is the sample picture the function parameters have been tuned for:
+This is a sample picture the function parameters have been tuned for:

 .. image:: pics/building.jpg

-And this is the output of the above program in the case of probabilistic Hough transform
+And this is the output of the above program in case of the probabilistic Hough transform:

 .. image:: pics/houghp.png